You might be thinking:

-By doing this you’ll be able to ensure the safety and security of your guests.
+By doing this you’ll be able to ensure the safety and security of your customers.

 Before your incident management system was put into place, your response time to a wet spill – like the one we’ve mentioned above – took your team an unacceptable seven minutes.

-After your solution is turned on and deployed, the time to respond to a wet spill drops to two minutes.
+After your solution is turned on and deployed, the time to respond to wet spills drops to two minutes.

 Your return on investment is quite clear at this point, is it not?

-Now you can enjoy peace of mind.
-Plenty of it.
+Now you can enjoy peace of mind (and Proactive Operations).

 Here’s the thing:

-Your success is all because you've put an incident reporting system in place.
+Your success is all because you've put an incident management system in place.

 Over to You

-We’ve discussed the importance of putting an incident reporting solution in place.
-We’ve also discussed what to do in order to see the best results – the long-term safety of your guests.
+We’ve discussed the importance of putting an incident management solution in place.
+We’ve also discussed what to do in order to see the best results – the long-term safety of your customers.

-We want to see you optimize your response times and increase the overall satisfaction of your guests so everyone can have peace of mind.
+We want to see you optimize your response times and increase the overall satisfaction of your customers so everyone can have peace of mind.

-So, are you ready to start using incident reporting software to improve response times and ensure the safety of your guests?
+So, are you ready to start using incident management software to improve response times and ensure the safety of your customers?